hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 You may optionally specify a DNS name, client name and/or custom DNS servers.
 Click here for details.
 </summary>

 When running IKEv2 setup in auto mode, advanced users can optionally specify a DNS name to be used as the VPN server's address.
 The DNS name must be a fully qualified domain name (FQDN).
+It will be included in the generated server certificate, which is required for VPN clients to connect.
 Example:

 ```
 sudo VPN_DNS_NAME='vpn.example.com' ikev2.sh --auto